 The IUM Summer Session is a great opportunity for those who need a significant amount of credits within a short period of time.
 In addition to that, this session offers to be in a cosmopolitan environment with interesting courses and competent professors, all that in a very friendly atmosphere.
 This first week was highly enriching, and I can’t wait to discover the second session on premium services!

-Anna, current Summer School Student 2013
+Sophia, current Summer School Student 2013